simonspa/corryvreckan/src/modules/AnalysisMaterialBudget/README.md

 * `angle_cut`: Maximum kink angle to evaluate.
 Defaults to `100 mrad`.
 * `quantile`: Fraction of entries per distribution for which the width is evaluated in material budget images.
 Defaults to `0.9`.
 * `min_cell_content`: Minimum number of registered kink angles per image cell required for the cell evaluation in the material budget image.
 Defaults to `20`.
-* `live_update`: Determines whether the material budget image is updated during run time.
+* `update`: Determines whether the material budget image is updated during run time.
 Otherwise this process is done only once during the finalisation.
-Defaults to `true`.
+Defaults to `false`.

 ### Plots produced
 * Histogram of kink angles in x/y